JuliaMixedModels/EmbraceUncertainty/contents/intro.md

 There are two things to notice about this distinction between fixed-effects parameters and random effects.
 First, the names are misleading because the distinction between fixed and random is more a property of the levels of the categorical covariate than a property of the effects associated with them.
-Secondly, we distinguish between "fixed-effects parameters", which are indeed parameters in the statistical model, and "random effects", which, strictly speaking, are not parameters.
+Second, we distinguish between "fixed-effects parameters", which are indeed parameters in the statistical model, and "random effects", which, strictly speaking, are not parameters.
 As we will see shortly, random effects are unobserved random variables.

 To make the distinction more concrete, suppose that we wish to model the annual reading test scores for students in a school district and that the covariates recorded with the score include a student identifier and the student's gender.